nginxinc/nginx-gateway-fabric/docs/proposals/upstream-settings.md

 The `Accepted` Condition must be populated on the `UpstreamSettingsPolicy` CRD using the reasons defined in the [PolicyCondition API](https://github.com/kubernetes-sigs/gateway-api/blob/main/apis/v1alpha2/policy_types.go).
 If these reasons are not sufficient, we can add implementation-specific reasons.

-The Condition stanza may need to be namespaced using the `controllerName` if more than one controller could reconcile the Policy.
+The Condition stanza must be namespaced using the `controllerName` since more than one controller could reconcile the Policy.

 In the [Direct Policy Attachment GEP](https://gateway-api.sigs.k8s.io/geps/gep-2648/), the `PolicyAncestorStatus` applies to Direct Policies.
 [`PolicyAncestorStatus`](https://github.com/kubernetes-sigs/gateway-api/blob/f1758d1bc233d78a3e1e6cfba34336526655d03d/apis/v1alpha2/policy_types.go#L156) contains a list of ancestor resources that are associated with the policy, and the status of the policy for each ancestor.